 The shortest chapter in the Bible can also be found in the book of Psalms.
-It is Psalm 117, and has exactly two verses.
+It's Psalm 117 and contains exactly 2 verses.
 Here they are:

-Psalm 117:1: "O praise the Lord, all ye nations: praise him, all ye people.
-2 For his merciful kindness is great toward us: and the truth of the Lord endureth for ever.
+Psalm 117:1-2: "O praise the Lord, all ye nations: praise him, all ye people.
+For his merciful kindness is great toward us: and the truth of the Lord endureth for ever.
 Praise ye the Lord."

-You have now read an entire chapter of the Bible.
+You've now read an entire chapter of the Bible.
 (That wasn't so hard, was it?)